-Bristol Physical Theatre Project (BPTP) is an initiative which offers a series of workshops and practice-led research opportunities for performers and artists of various disciplines.
-BPTP’s approach to theatre making concentrates on the ensemble and movement-based training and stems from the idea that the actor’s creative impulse is crucial in the process of collective theatre creation.
-The project aims to provide its participants with a range of practical performance making and performing skills which help to develop their authentic theatrical language and can later be applied to the individual artistic practice and further training.
-BPTP also offers advice on movement direction and facilitates practice-led research workshops for theatre companies that seek to develop their work-in-progress material into complete productions.
+Bristol Physical Theatre Project is a creative hub which offers regular training and movement research opportunities for performers and artists of various disciplines.
+The project’s approach to theatre making concentrates on physical ensemble devising and stems from the idea that the actor’s input is crucial in the process of theatre creation.
+The project seeks to develop innovative theatre languages and provide its participants with a range of practical theatre-making and performing skills which can later be applied to the individual artistic practice and further training.
+BPTP also offers consultancy on movement direction and facilitates research&development workshops for theatre companies that seek to develop their work-in-progress material into complete productions.